Esri/offline-editor-js/README.md

 ###Constructor
 Constructor | Description
 --- | ---
-`OfflineFeaturesManager()` | creates an instance of the OfflineFeaturesManager class.
-This manager allows you to extend FeatureLayer objects with offline capability and manage the resync process.
+`OfflineFeaturesManager()` | Creates an instance of the offlineFeaturesManager class.
+This library allows you to extend FeatureLayer objects with offline editing capabilities and manage the online/offline resynchronization process.

 ###ENUMs
 The manager can be in one of these three states (see `getOnlineStatus()` method):